vippsas/vipps-qr-api/vipps-qr-merchant-redirect-api-howitworks.md

 <!-- START_METADATA
 ---
+title: How the QR API works with merchant redirect
-title: How it works with merchant redirect
+sidebar_label: How it works with merchant redirect
 sidebar_position: 10
+description: How the QR API works with merchant redirect
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

-# How it works with merchant redirect
+# How the QR API works with merchant redirect

 <!-- START_COMMENT -->